Federal Requirements Study Guide for the PTCB Exam

 Devices

 Medical devices can become defective or a health hazard, which would warrant a product recall.
-Common medical devices include insulin pumps, glucose meters, infusion pumps, glucose test strips, cardiac pacemakers, etc.
+Common medical devices include insulin pumps, glucose meters, infusion pumps, glucose test strips, and cardiac pacemakers.

 Supplies

-Medical supplies have also been recalled by the FDA or voluntarily by medical supply manufacturers due to faulty components.
-Common medical supplies include needles, syringes, surgical gloves, sterile saline and water solutions, catheters, etc. A syringe with incorrectly printed scale markings or surgical gloves that have a powdered residue are examples of medical supply recalls.
+Medical supplies have also been recalled by the FDA or by medical supply manufacturers due to faulty components.
+Common medical supplies include needles, syringes, surgical gloves, sterile saline and water solutions, and catheters.
+A syringe with incorrectly printed scale markings or surgical gloves that have a powdered residue are examples of medical supplies that would need to be recalled.

 Supplements

 Just like prescription and over-the-counter medications, supplements are also recalled from time to time for various health reasons.
-Common reasons for recall of supplements include: contamination, presence of undeclared ingredient(s), super/subpotency, product mislabeling, misleading product label claims, etc.
+Common reasons for recall of supplements include contamination, presence of undeclared ingredient(s), super/subpotency, product mislabeling, and misleading product label claims.

 Recall Classifications

-The Food and Drug Administration (FDA) may request a drug manufacturer to recall or remove a drug from the market for commercial use.
-There are a variety or reasons a drug can be recalled, including problems with the dosage, form, or adverse reactions related to the specific medication.
+The FDA may request a drug manufacturer to recall or remove a drug from the market for commercial use.
+There are a variety of reasons a drug can be recalled, including problems with the dosage, form, or adverse reactions related to the specific medication.
 There are three types of FDA recalls:

 • Class I is the most severe type of recall and involves medication that is likely to cause severe adverse effects or even death.
 This can also occur if one drug is labeled as another drug.